kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * `priority` - selects the node group that has the highest priority assigned by the user.
 It's configuration is described in more details [here](expander/priority/readme.md)

+Multiple expanders may be passed, i.e.
+`.cluster-autoscaler --expander=priority,least-waste`

+This will cause the `least-waste` expander to be used as a fallback in the event that the priority expander selects multiple node groups.
+In general, a list of expanders can be used, where the output of one is passed to the next and the final decision by randomly selecting one.
+An expander must not appear in the list more than once.

 ### Does CA respect node affinity when selecting node groups to scale up?

 CA respects `nodeSelector` and `requiredDuringSchedulingIgnoredDuringExecution` in nodeAffinity given that you have labelled your node groups accordingly.
 If there is a pod that cannot be scheduled with either `nodeSelector` or `requiredDuringSchedulingIgnoredDuringExecution` specified, CA will only consider node groups that satisfy those requirements for expansion.